Table of contents: Removal ↓ Installation ↓

 Remove the rear wheel.

-Using the VAG 1752/1 spring compression tool, compress the rear suspension springs one by one and remove them (see fig. 12–18).
-The coils of the spring must be securely grasped by the device, the compression of the spring should be done from opposite sides.
+Using the special VAG 1752/1 spring compression tool, compress the rear suspension springs one by one and remove them (see Fig. 12–18).
+The spring coils must be securely grasped with the tool, and the spring compression must be performed from opposite sides.

-Warning: The spring has a high compression force, so use only a very reliable tool.
+Warning: The spring has a high compression force, so use only a very strong tool.

-If equipped, disconnect the ABS sensor wire from the transverse arm.
+If available, disconnect the ABS sensor wire from the wishbone.

-Pic.
-12–19.
-Nut location (1) and bolt (2) mounting the rear shock absorber and raising the lower trapezoidal arm with VAG 1359/2
+Fig. 12–19.
+Positioning the nuts (1) and bolt (2) for fastening the rear shock absorber and raising the lower trapezoidal arm using the VAG 1359/2 tool

 Unscrew the nut and remove the eccentric bolt 4.

-Unscrew the nut 2, press the fuel tank up and remove the bolt of the rear suspension transverse arm.
+Unscrew nut 2, press the fuel tank upwards and remove the rear suspension wishbone mounting bolt.

 Installation